amcintosh/freshbooks-python-sdk/README.md

 ## Usage

-Check out some of our [examples](https://github.com/freshbooks/freshbooks-python-sdk/tree/main/examples) and see [https://freshbooks.github.io/freshbooks-python-sdk/](https://freshbooks.github.io/freshbooks-python-sdk/) for module documentation.
+See the [full documentation](https://freshbooks.github.io/freshbooks-python-sdk/) or check out some of our [examples](https://github.com/freshbooks/freshbooks-python-sdk/tree/main/examples).

 ### Configuring the API client